Hiranagar: Demographics

-Jasmergarh Fort
+Hiranagar Fort

-Jasmergarh Fort is situated just outside the town.
+Hiranagar Fort is situated just outside the town.
 Towards the border with Pakistan.
 It was built by King Hira, after whom the town is named.
 It has a notable temple of Mata Kali.
 It is one of the historical places in Kathua District.

 Rail and road connectivity

 The town of Hiranagar is connected to major cities like- Jammu, Srinagar, New Delhi, etc.. via Srinagar-Kanyakumari Highway(NH-44).
 Hiranagar has a railway station through which it is connected to other cities with rail connectivity.